discordx-ts/discordx/packages/importer/README.md

 ### Use relative path

-You can use relative path, which will be more convinient to write code by eleminating DIRNAME
+You can use relative path, which will be more convenient to write code by eliminating DIRNAME

 ```ts
 import { importx } from "@discordx/importer";